diver-sity/product-decorator/README.md

 Temporary files are cleaned up at the end.

-Code was written following TDD. out.json was also manually verified to be valid JSON.
+Code was written following TDD, in node.js 10.20, Typescript 3.9.5. out.json was also manually verified to be valid JSON.

 ### Design